panel-attack/panel-attack/readme_themes.md

 ### characters.txt

 If present, only characters listed in this file will show up in character selection.
+Only characters listed in this file will be eligible for random selection.
 Separate the IDs by new lines.

 ##### stages.txt

 If present, only stages listed in this file will show up in stage selection.
+Only stages listed in this file will be eligible for random selection.
 Separate the IDs by new lines.